 \subsubsection{Post-training: Data Collaborations}

-\textbf{On-ramp: Sharing specialized post-training datasets with the community.} Developers share specialized post-training datasets that enable other developers to improve their models.
-These releases can also have multiplier effects across the ecosystem.
-For example, I7 from BAAI mentions that they had, \textit{``released a post-training dataset called Infinity Instruct, which they had developed for post-training their models like Aquila, on Hugging Face Hub After three months, it had been used by external developers to post-train over 130 models.''} I7 explains her team is satisfied with the collaboration this facilitates, explaining that, \textit{We open-source our dataset, and a lot of people use that to change their model, and they again open-source their model.
-So, we are happy to see this kind of open source cycle.''}
+In terms of data collaborations, developers share specialised post-training datasets that enable other developers to improve their models.
+These releases can also have multiplier effects across the ecosystem (\textbf{PostTrOnR-2}).
+For example, I7 from BAAI mentions that they had \textit{``released a post-training dataset called Infinity Instruct, which they had developed for post-training their models like Aquila, on Hugging Face Hub.
+After three months, it had been used by external developers to post-train over 130 models.''I7 explains that her team is satisfied with the collaboration this facilitates, stating that, \textit{We open source our dataset, and a lot of people use that to change their model, and they again open source their model.} So, we are happy to see this kind of open source cycle.''}